SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - And serve the files like a static site
 - For pages that require interactivity or personalization...
   - You can server-render the page on the fly
-- Next supports all three modes of rendering...
+- The framework Next supports all three modes of rendering...
   - And other frameworks like Astro provide an option for server or static
 - Multi-page applications give you access to all of these patterns...
   - Which makes them a great candidate for apps like...